 A carabiner, some paracord and rubber bands.
 The use of these items will surprise you and often you will not know you need them until you do.
 They are multifunctional.
 A carabiner can be used to attach gear to your backpack, such as a pair of shoes or water bottle.
 Paracord can be used to string a clothesline, keep items rolled up, secure a tent, replace frayed shoelaces, etc. Rubber bands can be used as hair ties, a wallet, bag sealer, wrist strap for your camera, etc.

-We've put together a list for you of great deals on gear and gadgets that we've featured in this guide.
-Click here to learn more.
+We've put together a list of great deals on bags, clothing, gear and gadgets that we've featured in this guide.

 “Stuff your eyes with wonder, live as if you'd drop dead in ten seconds.
 See the world.
 It’s more fantastic than any dream made or paid for in factories.
 Ask no guarantees, ask for no security, there never was such an animal.
 And if there were, it would be related to the great sloth which hangs upside down in a tree all day every day, sleeping its life away.
 To hell with that, shake the tree and knock the great sloth down on his ass.”